 We have compiled helpful resources for funding applications, sample shipping information, and more for the efficient use of Nightingale Health's analysis service.

-You may find Nightingale’s method description and UK Biobank collaboration useful for funding applications, publication writing or similar purposes.
-We can also provide you with a Letter of Uniqueness and a Letter of Commitment, if such documents would be useful for your needs.
-Please, reach out to us at research(at)nightingalehealth.com for these.
+You may find Nightingale Health’s method description and UK Biobank collaboration useful for funding applications, publication writing, or similar purposes.
+We can also provide you with a Letter of Uniqueness and a Letter of Commitment, if such documents would suit your needs.
+Please contact us at research(at)nightingalehealth.com for these documents.

-Nightingale’s platform is the first biomarker omics technology to profile the entire UK biobank collection of 500,000 blood samples.
-The rich UK Biobank database with observational study design and a single time-point can be utilized to generate preliminary findings and hypotheses to be tested in your own study.
-Later, it may serve as a source for replication of findings from your study, with easy access to individual person data provided by the UK Biobank.
+Nightingale Health’s platform is the first biomarker omics technology to profile the entire UK biobank collection of 500,000 blood samples.
+The rich UK Biobank database with observational study design and a single time-point can be utilized to generate preliminary findings and hypotheses to be tested in your study.
+Learn more